ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 The idea is that my updating more often, you not only have to wait for specific timed period, but your organization gets better at the process of responding to change.

-Some Ansible users are deploying updates to their end users on an hourly or even more frequent basis.
+Some Ansible users are deploying updates to their end users on an hourly or even more frequent basis -- sometimes every time there is an approved code change.
 To achieve this, you need tools to be able to quickly apply those updates in a zero-downtime way.

 This document describes in detail how to achieve this goal, using one of Ansible's most complete example playbooks as a template: lamp_haproxy.
 This example uses a lot of Ansible features: roles, templates,